boscoh/embellish/readme.md

 On pagination: sorry, but I hate pagination on websites, so I haven't implemented it here.
 My experience is that most blogs are small and don't have that many articles to archive, so why don't you put all the posts in a category on one page?

-## URLS
+## URLs

-One of the biggest concerns in building a web-site is putting the files in the right place, so that clean-orderly urls can be generated.
+One of the biggest concerns in building a web-site is putting the files in the right place, so that clean URLs can be generated.

-A key design principle of embellish is that it let's you determine the url and file placement as much as possible.
-Regardless, the page metadata field 'page.target' will contain the filename of the target HTML file.
-Thus the output HTML will be written in the 'site.output_dir' directory to 'page.target' where 'page.target' may include children directories.
+A key design principle of embellish is that it lets you determine the URL and file placement as much as possible.
+No matter what, 'page.target' will contain the filename of the target HTML file, which is written in the 'site.output_dir' directory.
+Any child sub-directories will be created on the fly.

-Most of the time 'page.url' will match 'page.target', and it will kept as a relative 'page.url'.
-Thus in your template files, you can refer to the page's url in a relative sense:

-    %a{href="{{ page.url }}"} relative link

-In an absolute sense:

-    %a{href="/{{ page.url }}"} absolute link

-And with the full url:

-    %a{href="{{ site.url }}/{{ page.url }}"} full url link

-If no url's are specified, then it is assumed that the filename of the markdown file with respect to the 'site.content_dir' represents the 'page.target'.
+Most of the time 'page.url' will match 'page.target', and it will kept as a URL relative to the site's root directory.
+If no URLs are specified, then it is assumed that the filename of the markdown file with respect to the 'site.content_dir' represents the 'page.target'.
 In flat-file mode, this means the HTML will appear in the same directory as the markdown file.

+An important design principle for `embellish` is that relative URLs should work.
+That way sites can be placed in any sub-directory on the remote server.

+To use relative URLs in your templates is easy.
+Let's say in a `page`, you want to refer to `subpage.url`.
+You then use the `page.rel_site_url` field to take you from `page` to the root directory of the site.
+Then to take you down to `subpage`, you use `subpage.url`:

+    %a{href="{{ page.rel_site_url }}/{{ subpage.url }}"} relative link

+If you don't care about relative directories, you can just use `subpage.url` from `/`:

+    %a{href="/{{ subpage.url }}"} absolute link

+And with the full url in case you are interacting with external javascript libraries:

+    %a{href="{{ site.url }}/{{ subpage.url }}"} full url link

 Two other fields need to be mentioned.
 Sometimes legitimate filenames cannot serve as url's, so a conversion is done to turn the basename of the filename into a 'page.slug'.
 This can be directly overriden if the 'page.slug' field is given.